-Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cut-off time where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day ii.
+Particulars Applicable NAV where the application is received up to 3:00 p.m. on a closing NAV of the day on which day and funds are available for utilization before the the application is received cut-off time where the application is received after 3:00 p.m. on closing NAV of the next a day and funds are available for utilization on the business day same day ii.
 Applicable NAV for Repurchase of Units

-Particulars Applicable NAV Where the application is received upto 3.00 pm closing NAV of the day of receipt of application Where the application is received after 3.00 pm closing NAV of the next business day.
+Particulars Applicable NAV Where the application is received upto 3.00 pm , , application Where the application is received after 3.00 pm closing NAV of the next business day.